 When you live in a place where it snows a lot you will get occasional days when you cannot fly, these are often called “down days” in the heli ski world, this is how we get powder skiing; from snowstorms.
-And don’t worry if the weather prevents us from flying we have a variety of activities; snowcat skiing, ice climbing, cross country skiing, wildlife viewing, glacier tour as well as enjoying the scenery and serenity of our lodge.
+If the weather prevents us from flying we have a variety of activities; snowcat skiing, ice climbing, cross country skiing, wildlife viewing, glacier tour as well as enjoying the scenery and serenity of our lodge.